devikamanoj/Data-Structure-and-Algorithm/README.md

 1. the height of the node.
 2. the min, max, and average of all keys in the subtree rooted at that node.

+## Longest Prefix Match using KMP Algorithm

+As you know, Knuth-Morris-Pratt (KMP) algorithm finds the location of a given pattern P of length m in a text string T of length n in O(n+m) time.
+You are required to suitably enhance the KMP algorithm to find the location of the longest prefix of P as a substring of T even when there is no match for the complete pattern P in text T.